-TABLE OF CONTENTS I - RELATIONS/ORGANIZATIONS
+TABLE OF CONTENTS (TC)

+L--INTERORGANIZATIONAL RELATIONS

-POLICY CODE TITLE & SUBTITLES RELATED POLICIES
+POLICY CODE TITLE AND SUBTITLES RELATED POLICIES

 LA Goals and Objectives

 LB School-Community Cooperation

 LC School-Community Programs

-LDD Federal Government-Drug Free Schools GAOA, GAOB, IDAB, JDDA
+LDD Federal Government GAOA, GAOB, IDAB, JDDA

 LDDA Fiscal Management of Federal Grants

-LED Family Night
+LED Activity Limitation

+Unless otherwise noted all of the following policies were re-adopted July $18,\,2022.$

-Goals and Objectives LA
+Goals and Objectives

+$\mathbf{L}\mathbf{A}$

 The board shall seek to establish a satisfactory working relationship with governmental agencies and private organizations having an interest in the schools.

-BOE Approved: July 7, 2003

 School-Community Cooperation

 LB

 The board shall seek to foster cooperation between the schools and community groups and organizations.

-BOE Approved: July 7, 2003

-School-Community Programs

 LC

 The board shall consider establishing programs sponsored jointly by the district and community groups or organizations whenever, in the board's judgment, these programs cannot or should not be wholly under the board's control.

-BOE Approved: July 7, 2003

 Federal Government-Drug Free Schools

 LDD

-(See GAOA, GAOB, IDAB and JDDA)

-The unlawful possession, use, sale or distribution of illicit drugs and the possession, use, sale, or distribution of alcohol by students or school employees at school, on or in school property, or at school sponsored activities or events is prohibited.
+The unlawful possession, use, sale or distribution of illicit drugs and the possession, use, sale, or distribution of alcohol by students or school employees at school, on or in school property, or at any school sponsored activities or events is prohibited.
 This policy, and any curriculum used in conjunction with it, shall be evaluated periodically using criteria developed by the superintendent and approved by the board.
 The board shall receive a report after each of these reviews is conducted.

 BOE Approved: July 7, 2003

 Reviewed and Approved KASB Recommendation: October 6, 2008

 BOE Approved KASB Recommendation: September 17, 2012

+Cross Reference: GAOA, GAOB, IDAB and JDDA

 Fiscal Management of Federal Grants

 LDDA

-The district shall meet the requirements of the Education Department General Administrative

-Regulations (EDGAR).
-The outline used to meet this requirement may be the document: Federal

-Education Grants Management: What Administrators Need to Know, Office of Management and Budget circulars, or other pertinent documents developed by the U.S. Department of Education.
+The district shall meet the requirements of the Education Department General Administrative Regulations (EDGAR).
+The outline used to meet this requirement shall be the document: Federal Education Grants Management: What Administrators Need to Know, and other pertinent documents developed by the U.S. Department of Education.

 BOE Adopted KASB's Recommendation: October 15, 2007

+Activity Limitation

-Family Night LED
+LED

 No school activity is to take place on Wednesday night or on Sunday without written permission of the superintendent.
-These times are set aside for family activities.
 If the superintendent permits any exceptions to this policy, notice shall be given to the board at their next regular or special meeting.

-BOE Approved: July 7, 2003

 Haysville Public Schools BOARD OF EDUCATION POLICY

-SECTION M RELATIONS/ AGENCIES
+RELATIONS WITH OTHER EDUCATION AGENCIES